Spiritual Gifts, In Context

 - exhortation (or being an advocate, Gk paraklesis),

 - leadership (or superintendency; Gk proistamenos),

 - the showing of mercy (Gk eleōn).

 Paul once again is not really writing directly about the Spirit's gifts, but about the attitude taken when using them as part of the believing community.
-Though the talk is specific spiritual gifts, the intent is more like what he had when writing about the spiritual fruit.
+Though he lists specific spiritual gifts, the intent is more like what he had when writing about the spiritual fruit.
 Paul is writing about the active character that marks a Christian; the gifts are there for putting that character into action.
 He's tying office and gift together, but not by any requirements of hierarchy or structure.
 Rather, God gives to meet the needs of the church-as-community, and the church has the task to discern it and recognize them.

-Paul holds the gifts of the Spirit to be so important that when he teaches the fellowships about other matters, he can't help but teach about gifts.
+Paul holds the gifts of the Spirit to be so important that when he teaches the fellowships about other matters, he can't help but teach about them.
 Their role is so central to a healthy fellowship that they affect everything else.back to top